oaoutpost0/anenc/README.md

 ### Usage: Decrypt

-When decrypt, private key is needed along with encrypted data.
+When decrypting, the private key is needed along with the encrypted data.

 ```go
 rsa := anenc.NewRSA()